alantgeo/vicmap2osm/README.md

 - [ ] we need to deal with addresses represented in OSM as interpolation ways.
 If there is community consensus to replace these existing interpolation ways with individual point nodes or leave the existing interpolation ways.
 - [ ] we need a better way to review matches where some attributes differ, potentially as a quick fix MapRoulette for tricky cases, or done as a bulk import for easy cases (eg. simply adding `addr:suburb`, `addr:state` and `addr:postcode`)

+## Prepare Final Import Candidates

+After conflation, import candidate .osm files are produced with

+    make dist/candidates

+Split into the following candidate categories, then again split into suburb/locality (`admin_level=10`).

+### Candidate Categories
+1. `newAddressesWithoutConflicts` - new addresses from Vicmap where it's unlikely to conflict with existing OSM addresses, can be imported automatically.
+2. `existingAddressesWithNewTagsOnly` - existing OSM addresses where we add new tags from Vicmap (no modifying or removing tags) and no geometry changes, can be imported automatically.
+3. `addrUnitFromHousenumber` - existing OSM addresses where the existing `addr:housenumber` tag is modified to move the unit number into `addr:unit`, can be imported automatically.

 ### Where should addresses exist?

 In OSM addresses might be found in any of these mapping styles in any combination: